Tezcatlipoca (DC Comics): Fictional character biography

-During the Underworld Unleashed storyline, Chama Sierra made a deal with the demon Neron for power in exchange for his soul.
-Neron gave Chama the powers and form of a jaguar, and Chama believed himself to be the Aztec jaguar god, Tezcatlipoca.
-He attempted to use his powers for evil, but was stopped by Connor Hawke, the second Green Arrow.
-He managed to escape from the young hero.
+During the Underworld Unleashed storyline, Chama Sierra makes a deal with the demon Neron for power in exchange for his soul.
+Neron gives Chama the powers and form of a jaguar, and Chama believes himself to be the Aztec jaguar god Tezcatlipoca.
+He battles Connor Hawke, the second Green Arrow, and manages to escape from him.

-Later, he met the villainess Panara and found a kindred spirit in the leopard woman.
-The two fell in love and became a criminal pair until Tezcatlipoca was exposed to Joker's "laughing gas" which made him insane.
-Tezcatlipoca and Panara went on a killing spree until they were stopped by Robin and Blue Beetle and sent to prison.
+Tezcatlipoca later meets the villainess Panara, a humanoid leopard who he views as a kindred spirit.
+The two fall in love and become partners in crime until Tezcatlipoca is exposed to Joker's laughing gas, which drives him insane.
+Tezcatlipoca and Panara embark on a killing spree until they are stopped by Robin and Blue Beetle and sent to prison.

 Powers and abilities

-Tezcatlipoca II has all of the natural abilities of a jaguar.
+Tezcatlipoca has all of the natural abilities of a jaguar.
 His strength, speed, and agility have been mystically enhanced beyond human levels.
 He also has retractable claws and night vision.
 He is prone to bouts of bestial rage, and has been known to attack and eat other humans.